 - Artist statement.
 No more than 150 words.

 - Studio Use Statement.
 A description of how you intend to use the studio space and how the opportunity will impact your career.
 No more than 150 words.

-clockwise from top left: paintings in Allison Coleman’s studio, Kathy King creating jewelry in her Artspace studio, Melinda Fine’s Artspace studio.
+Clockwise from top left: paintings in Allison Coleman’s studio, Kathy King creating jewelry in her Artspace studio, Melinda Fine’s Artspace studio.
 Header: Kenia Brea working at Artspace.